Data Protection Impact Assessments: Guidance for Data Controllers Using Microsoft Azure

 |An assessment of the necessity and proportionality of the processing operations in relation to the purposes||Such an assessment will depend on the data controller's needs and purposes of processing.

-With regard to the processing carried out by Microsoft, such processing is necessary and proportional for the purpose of providing the services to the data controller.
+Regarding the processing carried out by Microsoft, such processing is necessary and proportional for providing the services to the data controller.
 Microsoft makes this commitment in the OST.

 |An assessment of the risks to the rights and freedoms of data subjects||The key risks to the rights and freedoms of data subjects from the use of Microsoft Azure will be a function of how and in what context the data controller implements, configures, and uses Microsoft Azure.

 However, as with any service, personal data held in the service may be at risk of unauthorized access or inadvertent disclosure.
-Measures Microsoft takes to address such risks are discussed in the OST, as further detailed below.
+Measures Microsoft takes to address such risks are discussed in the OST, as further detailed later in this article.

 |The measures envisaged to address the risks, including safeguards, security measures, and mechanisms to ensure the protection of personal data and to demonstrate compliance with the GDPR taking into account the rights and legitimate interests of data subjects and other persons concerned||Microsoft is committed to helping protect the security of Customer Data.
 The security measures Microsoft takes are described in detail in the OST.